prescottprue/cypress-firebase/README.md

 ## Why?

-It isn't currently possible to use Firebase's `firebase-admin` SDK directly within Cypress due to dependencies not being able to be loaded into the Browser environment.
-Since `firebase-admin` is nessesary to generate custom token needed to login to Firebase, the usage of it happens outside of Cypress (through `cypress-firebase createTestEnvFile`) before booting up.
+It isn't currently possible to use Firebase's `firebase-admin` SDK directly within Cypress tests due to dependencies not being able to be loaded into the Browser environment.
+Since the admin SDK is nessesary to generate custom tokens and interact with Real Time Database and Firestore, this library provides convience methods (`cy.callRtdb`, `cy.callFirestore`, `cy.login`, etc...) which call custom tasks which have access to the node environment.

-Instead of a cli tool, the plugin that is included could maybe use `firebase-admin` (since cypress plugins is a node environment) - when investigating this, I found it frustrating to get the values back into the test.
-That said, always open to better ways of solving this, so please reach out with your ideas!

 ## Projects Using It